Skip to main content

 Credential Test failsServer unreachable, wrong key, or a trailing slash in Server URLConfirm the server is running and reachable from n8n, the key is correct, and Server URL has no trailing / or /api.

 Trigger never firesOpenWA can't reach n8n's webhook URLConfirm n8n's webhook URL is reachable from the gateway (check firewalls and proxies) and that the session is connected.
+Then ask the gateway which side dropped the event with GET /api/webhooks/delivery-failures?sessionId={sessionId} (ADMIN key): a row means OpenWA delivered and n8n rejected it, an empty list means the event never reached delivery.

 Send Text returns 400Session not connected, or invalid chat idConfirm the session status is ready and the chat id format is correct (628123456789@c.us).